efeckgz/GoCh8/README.md

 ## Usage

 Run with the command `./GoCh8 --rom=path/to/rom`.
-You can also pass in an optional `--color` argument to set the color scheme.
-Black & white, green and yellow colors are supported.
-Default is black & white.
 Upon starting, the keyboard mapping will be printed to the console.

+### Optional CLI arguments

+1. --color: Specifies the color scheme.
+Black, yellow and green color schemes are available.
+Default is Green.
+2. --spec: Specifies the specification of Chip 8 to emulate.
+Original, Super and Xo are available.
+Default is Original.
+3. --speed: Specifies an integer speed multiplier for the emulation.
+Original is 1.

 ## Thanks to